openshift/enhancements/enhancements/microshift/lvms-topolvm-downstream-replacement.md

      core resources, this enhancement only targets the migration of the existing solution, not the adoption of LVMS as an external component out-of-tree.
 8. MicroShift continues to run, and LVMS starts the vg-manager DaemonSet with all CSI bindings included.
-9. All existing configurations continue to work
+9. All existing configurations continue to work, with the following changes to log destinations
-   * Errors of TopoLVM in the node will now be written to vg-manager.
+   * Errors of TopoLVM in the node will now be written to the vg-manager Pod for all node-relevant logs and to the lvms-controller Pod for all CSI controller logs.
-   * Errors of the LVMCluster deployment will be written to the lvms-controller.
+   * Errors of LVMCluster reconciliation will be written to the lvms-controller Pod and Events that are keyed to the LVMCluster resource.

 ### API Extensions